bopopescu/vcl_gae/README.md

 Virtual Research Environment
 ============================

+This virtual research environment (VRE) provides a cloud-based system to support research.
+It is built using the Google App Engine platform as a service (PaaS) and Amazon Web Services infrastructure as a service (IaaS).

 ## Set up Development Environment

 To configure Amazon Web Services (AWS), specify your AWS Access Key ID and AWS Secret Access Key in the file